6th Special Purpose Regiment (Ukraine): History

 The Regiment has taken part in the 2024 Kharkiv offensive as well as the Kursk offensive (2024–2025).

+On August 4, 2026, the regiment captured two Russian soldiers and killed four others in an operation in occupied territory.

 Equipment

 The Regiment operates modified BMP-1s with Sich remote weapon station equipped with a stabilizer and thermal imaging sensors, a 30mm cannon, an automatic grenade launcher and a machine gun.
 It also operates Polaris RZRs and Humvees alongside conventional off-road vehicles and Kozak-5 armored vehicles.
 It also utilizes FPV drones including DJI Mavic and DJI Matrice.